vsquicciarini/madys/docs/source/available_classes.rst

 * ``ModelHandler``: handles data and metadata of local isochrone files, allowing one to inspect the locally available models and to download new ones.
 See `here <https://madys.readthedocs.io/en/latest/available_models.html>`_;
 * ``IsochroneGrid``: builds and handles the isochronal grid used for parameter determination.
 Usually not be called directly;
 * ``FitParams``: stores the result of an isochronal analysis performed upon a SampleObject instance.
 See `here <https://madys.readthedocs.io/en/latest/computation_run.html#the-fitparams-class>`_;
 * ``CurveObject``: enables the conversion of a contrast curve (i.e., detection limits) from a direct imaging survey into a mass limit curve.
-Superseded by DetectionMap.
-See HERE.
+Superseded by DetectionMap;
 * ``DetectionMap``: enables the conversion of a contrast curve (i.e., detection limits) from a direct imaging survey into a mass limit curve and a compleness (i.e., detection probability) map.
 Supersedes CurveObject.
-See HERE.
+See `here <https://madys.readthedocs.io/en/latest/contrast_curves.html>`_.